 How to have Emails Skip the Inbox (Archive)

-Why Skip the Inbox / Archive?
+Why Skip the Inbox / Archive Emails?

 The most obvious reason for email management is to reduce clutter and help manage priorities.
 With Gmail, you can set filters to automatically label and move specific emails, skipping the inbox altogether.
-For many, this means you'll save time and energy by archiving non-urgent or unimportant emails and focusing on the ones that require your immediate attention.
+For many, this means you'll save time and energy by archiving non-urgent or unimportant emails and focusing on the ones requiring your immediate attention.

 Note: "Skipping the inbox" is the same as "archiving", which will remove the "inbox" label from the email, but not send it to the trash.
 You can access them at any time in your "All Mail" view or via search.